I help parents improve the physical & mental resilience of their kids... and my primary tool is food.

 You'll be added to our mailing list and will hear from us periodically with promotions and offers to help you raise resilient kids.

 Jess Sherman helps busy parents implement diet changes to improve the mental and physical resilience of their kids.
-She is a Registered Holistic Nutritionist, Board Certified by The Canadian Association of Holistic Nutrition Professionals (CAHN-pro) and is the author of Raising Resilience: Take the stress out of feeding your family and love your life.
+She graduated as a Registered Holistic Nutritionist™ from the Canadian School of Natural Nutrition in 2007, is a Certified Holistic Nutritional Consultant™, and is board certified by the Canadian Association of Holistic Nutrition Professionals (CAHN-pro).

 Jess has worked with children and families since 1998.
-She has appeared as a featured nutrition expert on the Child Obesity Summit and the Transformative Parenting on-line courses, is the nutrition panel expert for Three Little Lambs, and is a regular contributor to various blogs and print magazines including Ecoparent Magazine, The Maternity and Parenting Institute and Mindful:a better future for children's mental health.
-She has taught Nutrition Through The Lifespan at the Institute of Holistic Nutrition and serves on the board of directors for the Canadian Association for Nutritional Professionals (CAHN-pro) where she works to advance the holistic nutrition profession.
+She has appeared as a featured nutrition expert on various online summits including the Child Obesity Summit, The Digital Dementia Summit, the Autism ADHD & Sensory Processing Disorder Summit, The Full Potential Parenting Summit, has been a nutrition expert for the Transformative Parenting on-line courses, and is a regular contributor to various blogs and print magazines including Ecoparent Magazine and The Maternity & Parenting Institute.
+She has taught aspiring nutrition professionals Nutrition Through The Lifespan at the Institute of Holistic Nutrition and serves on the board of directors for the Canadian Association for Nutritional Professionals (CAHN-pro) where she works to advance the holistic nutrition profession.

 Jess is a member in good standing of CAHN-pro and an associate member of the International Society for Nutritional Psychiatry Research.